ComposableFi/composable/code/parachain/frame/dex-router/README.md

 # DEX Router

-A pallet that provides basic functionality to add a route to a DEX for any given pair of asset id's.
+*The DEX-Router pallet provides basic functionality to add a route to a DEX for any given pair of asset id's.*

+---

 ## Overview